-Bivalent molecules (PROTACs, LYTACs, AUTACs, etc.) designed to induce protein proximity are promising new modalities for therapeutic intervention,,.
-Those most well known are the PROTAC degraders leveraging the E3 ligase system, and these are also most advanced in clinical studies.
-More background on PROTACs can be found in our recently published review.
+Bivalent molecules (PROTACs, LYTACs, AUTACs, etc.) designed to induce protein proximity to and subsequent degradation by the proteasome are promising new modalities for therapeutic intervention,,.
+The most well-known are the PROTAC® degraders leveraging the E3 ligase system, and these are currently progressing in clinical studies.
+Symeres scientists recently published a review where more background on PROTACs can be found .

-We have developed a modular toolbox platform to support our clients’ needs.
-It addresses several aspects particular to bifunctional degraders:
+At Symeres, we have developed a modular toolbox platform to support our clients’ needs.
+It simultaneously addresses several aspects particular to bifunctional degraders:

 - The linker often plays a determining role in the efficiency and selectivity of these molecules.
 Using our collection of preformulated building blocks, we can rapidly and cost-effectively generate libraries of 10–30 (or larger) compounds to be tested in relevant assays.

 - A challenge with bifunctional molecules can be their physicochemical properties due to their size and lipophilicity.
 We have vast experience with the synthesis, analysis, and purification of these compounds, which can be significantly more challenging than that with traditional small-molecule ligands.

 To specifically support the early-stage development of PROTACs, we have developed a modular chemistry toolbox, in which different linking strategies are combined with optimized analytical routines.
 We offer:

 - a selection of E3 ligase ligands, including various CRBN, VHL, and cIAP analogs;

 - a set of >100 linker constructs of different lengths, composition (alkyl/PEG), and chemical handles;